 Hawaii volcanic smog blankets Marshall Islands

-MAJURO, Marshall Islands: Haze from the Kilauea volcano eruption in Hawaii blanketed the Marshall Islands 3,700 kilometres (2,300 miles) away on Sunday (May 27), as officials warned it would continue moving west.
+MAJURO, Marshall Islands: Haze from the Kilauea volcano eruption in Hawaii blanketed the Marshall Islands 3,700km away on Sunday (May 27), as officials warned it would continue moving west.

 The haze, a phenomenon known as "vog" or volcanic smog, "is spreading across Micronesia", the US National Weather Service based in Guam said.